CGJennings/se3docs/docs/dm-overview.md

 * Add new export containers.
 For example, you could write a plug-in to let users [export images](um-gc-export.md) directly to their favourite file sharing service.

 Would you like to do any of the above?
 If so you are in the right place, so read on.
 If not, perhaps you are looking for the regular [user manual](um-index.md)?

+> **Before going further**
+> If you have not yet downloaded the [Plug-in Authoring Kit](https://strangeeons.cgjennings.ca/download.html#pak), you should do so now.
+This is a Strange Eons project that includes a wealth of example plug-ins, code, and resources to get you started.

 ## What is involved?